Pillog

 Problem

 Back in 2020, I was diagnosed with a health condition that required surgeries.
-My past experience of being a patient inspired me to solve health challenges with UX.
+My experience of being a patient inspired me to solve healthcare challenges through product design.

 Brief